kiok46/BCAF/README.md

 The Bitcoin Cash Audit Framework (BCAF) is a standard designed to help audit smart contracts on the Bitcoin Cash Blockchain.
 It offers a structured way to spot security issues, operational risks, and check whether contracts follow best practices.

 Each contract should be systematically evaluated against a checklist of known vectors that may lead to vulnerabilities.
-When a new vulnerability is discovered, it can be added to the checklist for future reference—allowing other audits to benefit from prior findings.
+When a new vulnerability is discovered, it can be added to the checklist for future reference allowing other audits to benefit from prior findings.
 For every failed check or identified issue, the framework requires clear documentation and reporting, ensuring transparency and actionable remediation guidance.

 As the Bitcoin Cash virtual machine evolves and enables more complex contract structures, BCAF aims to serve as a foundation or even the goto standard for auditing smart contracts on the network.